vit-rin/vitrin-games-js/README.md

 # VitRin Games JavaScript SDK

-This SDK lets developers to integrate their game with [VitRin](https://vit-rin.io) which is a digital wallet and collect game scores and rewards players.
+This SDK lets developers integrate their game with [VitRin](https://vit-rin.io) which is a digital wallet that collects game scores and rewards players.

 # Getting Started